phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

 1. How to handle imputation?
 Both academically (aka with papers) and technically (with packages like MICE)
 2. In the future do something like mahalanobis transformation.
-3. How does xgboost handle non-linear interactions?
+3. How does xgboost (or all the models) handle non-linear interactions?
 Can it create a non-linear decision boundary with being fed linear features? - apparently yes it can! since it's a tree, automatically detects non-linear feature interactions (STILL NEED PAPER FOR THIS)
     - Note that omitting the `no.return` variable and only including it in post-processing reduces the overall performance. why? maybe because of interactions?
 4. Use [WOE](https://stats.stackexchange.com/questions/189568/replacing-variables-by-woe-weight-of-evidence-in-logistic-regression/229039) - includes advantages and disadvantages
     - Don't forget to 0 out cases in unknown set if they don't appear in known set
     - How do we prevent overfitting (bias) with WOE?
 Use cross-validation then perform WOE on the variables
 5. Wrapper and filter for feature selection
+    - within the inner loop, use a wrapper
+    - add plots for filtering and using your functions

 ## Model Generation